edbullen/DockerSpark245/README_KAFKA.md

 Java(TM) SE Runtime Environment (build 1.8.0_301-b09)
 Java HotSpot(TM) 64-Bit Server VM (build 25.301-b09, mixed mode)
 ```

+When installing Java on Windows, *do not install Java in the default `C:\Program Files` location*.
+Choose an installation path with *no spaces*, otherwise some Kafka and Zookeeper scripts may fail.

 ## Part 2 - Zookeeper Install ##
 Zookeeper acts as a coordinator service for managing processes in a distributed compute environment.